Building HIPAA compliant messaging solution using QuickBlox API

 That is why the Health Insurance Portability and Accountability Act (HIPAA) compliance is a crucial responsibility for all healthcare providers.

 Protected health information under the Privacy Rule contains any information that may be transmitted or stored by one of the entities covered by the HIPAA compliance requirements:

-To build a HIPAA compliant message application, you need to follow four rules:
+To build a HIPAA compliant text messaging application, you need to follow four rules:

 HIPAA Privacy Rule regulates access to Protected Health Information (PHI).
 It covers the circumstances in which it can be used, and to whom it can be disclosed.
 Privacy rules also define the standards for the implementation of data protection.

-The Security Rule describes the set of administrative, physical, and technical measures that must be taken to protect data.
+The Security Rule describes the set of administrative, physical, and technical measures that must be taken to protect the message history.

 Focus on encrypting all data both at rest and in transit.

-Focus on thoroughly encrypting all data that are transferred between or stored on devices and servers.
+Focus on thoroughly encrypting all data that is transferred between or stored on devices and servers.